bakins/minikube-prometheus-demo/README.md

 monitoring.
 Also notice that we are mounting in a few node directories to monitor various things.

-Run `kubectl create -f node-exporter-daemonset.yml` to create the daemon set.
+Run `kubectl apply -f node-exporter-daemonset.yml` to create the daemon set.
 This will run an instance of this on every node.
 In minikube, there is only one node, but this concept scales to thousands of nodes.